vega/vega/packages/vega-util/README.md

 - <b>debug</b>(<i>message1</i>[, <i>message2</i>, …]): Logs a debugging message.
 The messages will be written to the console using the `console.log` method if the current log level is [Debug](#debug) or higher.

 To override the choice of console method invoked (`console.log`, `console.warn`, or `console.error`), use the optional *method* argument (one of `"log"`, `"warn"`, or `"error"`) to route all log messages through the same method.

+To provide your own custom handler function for logging, use the optional *handler* argument to provide a function that take three arguments: a method string (one of `"log"`, `"warn"`, or `"error"`), a log level, and an array of values to log.

 <a name="None" href="#None">#</a>
 vega.<b>None</b>